Why should I care?

 Wipe out food deserts.
 Many urban neighborhoods and rural towns have plenty of fast food chains and convenience stores but not enough grocery stores selling fresh, healthy and affordable food.
 The U.S. Department of Agriculture estimates that more than 29 million people in the U.S. live in a food desert.6 What’s more, a recent multistate study found that low-income census tracts had half as many supermarkets as wealthier tracts.7 Work with your city and county planners to change local policies that increase access to healthy food options.

 What can I do?

 To start: You can support local bills for taxing sugary drinks.
-Sugary drinks alone may be responsible for at least one-fifth of the weight gained by Americans in the past three decades!7 Similar to tobacco taxes, soda taxes can help reduce the consumption of sugar-sweetened beverages and improve our health.
-In fact, a recent study found that after Berkeley, California, become the first jurisdiction to implement a sugar-sweetened beverage tax, consumption of such drinks dropped by 21 percent.
-In comparison, sugary beverage consumption went up 4 percent in the nearby cities of San Francisco and Oakland.
+Sugary drinks alone may be responsible for at least one-fifth of the weight gained by Americans in the past three decades!8 Taxing these drinks can help reduce the consumption of sugar-sweetened beverages and improve our health.
+In fact, a recent study found that after Berkeley, California, became the first jurisdiction to implement a sugar-sweetened beverage tax, consumption of such drinks dropped by 21 percent.
+In comparison, sugary beverage consumption went up 4 percent in the nearby cities of San Francisco and Oakland.9

 1 CDC, Nutrition and the Health of Young People